spencerhcheng/holberton-system_engineering-devops/w3/d2/problem_set.md

   - Using either `setTimeout` or `setInterval`, make this behavior repeat itself every second.
 Remember, arguments in Javascript are optional, so no need to worry about constantly setting the `startSecond` parameter.

   - Test is out.
-When you're done, you'll have a clock that prints out the current time every second!
+When you're done, you'll have a clock that prints out a new time every second!

 11. **Bonus:** Try writing `tick` using both `setTimeout` and `setInterval`!
 I called my methods `intervalTick` and `timeoutTick`.